 So far, I haven’t had to use my backup key because the smart lock is working great.
 But I like knowing that guests won’t be left out in the cold (the metaphorical cold, because my place is in Hawaii 😂) if there are any issues with the digital lock.

 The second most important piece of tech I use at my rental is a smart thermostat.
 These have several benefits.
 With one, you can:

 - Change the temps remotely

-- Turn the heating/cooling on and off (great for after guests check out)
+- Turn the heating/cooling on and off (great for energy efficiency after guests check out)

 - Set notifications when temperatures go above/below a certain range

 Because I am in a tropical climate, my home can get extremely warm if the air conditioning has been off for a few days.
 It feels even more extreme to guests who arrive to the humidity and aren’t acclimated to it.
 With a smart thermostat, I can turn on my A/C from my smartphone app and adjust the temperature prior to the guests’ arrival.

 I also set up notifications to alert my connected device when the temp increases over 80 or drops below 70.
 I love this feature!
 Especially after that time (before the smart thermostat) that my cleaners left the A/C running for 5 days at 65 degrees… Thank goodness my handyman caught it and let me know my place was freezing!

 Utilities on Kauai are some of the most expensive in the US, so I can’t imagine what that 5-day slip by my cleaner cost me.
 No more!
 Now, when I have a few days between guests, I make sure that my thermostat is set to a reasonable 76-78F.
 Lifesaving.